-To add schema files to the catalog, click Add button and select the Add File(s) option as shown in the figure 13.1.2.
+3. To add schema files, click Add button and select the Add File(s) option as shown in the figure 13.1.3.
 Folders containing multiple schemas can also be added to the catalog using Add Folder option.
 Select the suitable option and choose the required file(s) or folder from the browser window opened.

-Figure 13.1.2: Adding XML files to Catalog
+Figure 13.1.3: Adding XML files to Catalog

-- 3. A confirmation dialog will be opened asking if the files need to be saved to the Catalog folder.
-If answered with Yes, the schema files will be saved in <FIORANO_HOME>/xml-catalog/user folder upon clicking the Add to Catalog button.
-Otherwise the absolute path of the files' original location will be used to refer the schema. - 4.
-The Namespace URI and Location of all the files chosen will be populated in the table as shown in the figure 13.1.3.
-Selecting a particular entry will show its details in the Details panel. - 5.
+- 4. A confirmation dialog will be opened asking if the files need to be saved to the Catalog folder.
+If answered with Yes, the schema files will be saved in <FIORANO_HOME>/xml-catalog/user folder upon clicking the OK button.
+Otherwise the absolute path of the files' original location will be used to refer the schema. - 5.
+The Namespace URI and Location of all the files chosen will be populated in the table as shown in the figure 13.1.4.
+Selecting a particular entry will show its details in the Details panel. - 6.
 Any changes to the URI or File Location in Catalog can be modified from the Details panel and the changes can be saved using the Save button.